csexton/viceroy/README.md

     silent! colorscheme solarized

 Since Viceroy uses pathogen under the covers, adding additional plugins is easy.
 Just clone the repo into `~/.vim/bundle`.

+Here an example `.vim-bundles`:

+    # Repos on github
+    csexton/jekyll.vim
+    tpope/vim-fugitive

+    # vim-scripts repos
+    L9
+    rails.vim

+    # other git repos
+    git://git.wincent.com/command-t.git

+    # If you don't want to use of the the default plugins, you can skip it by prefixing the line with a `~`
+    ~jslint.vim
+    ~gist-vim

+The default bundles are listed in Viceroy's [Bundlefile](https://github.com/csexton/viceroy/blob/master/Bundlefile).

 This is supposed to be a community driven project.
 If you have suggestions or changes please add an [issue](https://github.com/csexton/viceroy/issues), check the [wiki](https://github.com/csexton/viceroy/wiki) or best of all a [pull request](https://github.com/csexton/viceroy/pulls).